 After the fall of the monarchy, at the end of the 6th Century BC , Roman citizens were divided into patricians, (the noble families) and the Plebians, ( poor families.)
 The nobles took over political and religious power and this saw the start of the republic age.

 In the 5th and 6th centuries BC, Rome had to defend itself from continuous attacks from the Etruscan city of Veio and then from the Celts, Latins, and from the Samnites, whilst internally there were violent class battles between the aristocracy and the masses.
-These came to an end when the poor realised that only with a proper political structure would they achieve access to the public load.
+These came to an end when the poor realised that only with a proper political structure would they achieve access to the public load, and from these basis the history of the Roman Republic could begin.

 The internal pacification continued with the development of a skilful politics of alliances thanks to which Rome was able to subdue the Etruscans in the north, the Samnites within central Italy and at the beginning of the 3rd Century BC the Greeks in south Italy.
 Rome became the most powerful city of the peninsula and immediately after undertook the fight for supremacy of the Mediterranean.